Action basics

 Notes

-• The wait period is the lesser of 60 seconds or the action's configured time limit.
+• The wait period is the lesser of 60 seconds or the action's configured time limitarrow-up-right.

 • The Activation ID can always be used later to lookup the response.